University of Pennsylvania School of Nursing: Facilities

 Penn Nursing's main building, Claire M. Fagin Hall, is located south of the center of campus.
 Within a block of Fagin Hall are the Hospital of the University of Pennsylvania, the Children's Hospital of Philadelphia, and buildings of the Perelman School of Medicine.

-The Tri-Nursing Education Building (or Tri-NEB), originally built in 1972, was later named for Claire M. Fagin, a former dean of Penn Nursing who later served as Interim President of the university.
-The building originally housed the Hospital of the University of Pennsylvania's School of Nursing which was a three-year diploma in nursing.
-Students there also attended classes at UPenn for chemistry, anatomy and physiology, and two electives of their choice.
-The school was founded in 1886 and graduated its last class in 1978.
+The Tri-Nursing Education Building (or Tri-NEB), originally built in 1972, was later named for Claire M. Fagin, a former dean of Penn Nursing.
+The building was renamed Claire M. Fagin Hall in 2006.

-When Penn accepted responsibility for HUP in 1973, HUP's school of nursing was absorbed into Penn Nursing.

-In February 2022, Leonard Lauder of The Estée Lauder Companies, donated $125 million to establish a new tuition-free nurse practitioner program.
+The building originally housed the instructional and administrative space for the Hospital of the University of Pennsylvania's hospital-based nurse training school, which operated from 1886 until the graduation of its final class in 1978, following the University's decision in 1974 to close the diploma program.

 Academics

 Degree programs

 At the undergraduate level, the School of Nursing offers traditional and accelerated Bachelor of Science in Nursing programs.
 From October 2014 through September 2015, the NCLEX first-time test-takers pass rate was 93.04%.
 While Yale University and Columbia University also have nursing programs, Penn is the only Ivy League institution to offer a baccalaureate nursing program.

-Penn Nursing has 15 masters programs, including nurse practitioner, clinical nurse specialist, certified nurse-midwife, as well as a doctoral certified registered nurse anesthetist program.
-The majority of Penn Nursing's graduate programs are top-ranked in their specialty.
-Penn Nursing also offers a PhD program.
+Penn Nursing offers graduate programs including the Master of Professional Nursing (MPN), multiple Master of Science in Nursing (MSN) specialty programs, and the Master of Science in Nutrition Science (MSNS), as well as Doctor of Nursing Practice (DNP) and PhD programs.

 Students can also earn joint degrees from the School of Nursing and other schools in the University of Pennsylvania.
 Options include the Nursing and Health Care Management program with the Wharton School, leading to a BSN and a Bachelor of Science in economics.
-There are also dual-degree and joint degree options for nursing students of different degree levels and in different schools in the university.

-Study abroad

-Nursing students have the option to apply to various study abroad programs during the spring or fall semesters or during one of the two summer sessions of Penn's academic calendar.
-Sites include Australia, England, Botswana, Hong Kong, Spain, and Thailand.